 Also in Denver are the permanent entertainments of the Denver Art Museum, U.S. Mint and the newly opened Clyfford Still Museum.
 If your budget allows, stay for the evening and splurge on a meal at one of the many amazing restaurants in Larimer Square.

 After tours of both Boulder and Denver, you may be thinking that your entertainment bank for the week will be bone dry by Wednesday.
 But there’s no need to worry – to the mountains we go!
 A thirty-minute drive up Canyon Drive to the town of Nederland, Colorado offers plenty of quaint shops and restaurants to explore.
 Widely known for its resident “frozen dead guy” Bredo Morstoel, who remains frozen in a Tuff Shed until technology can revive him, Nederland is a quirky town full of great personalities that will entertain you all day.

-If you are part of the lucky 21-and-up crowd staying in Boulder, it is only an hour drive to Black Hawk, a tiny little Las Vegas nestled in the mountains, home to 17 different casinos and a countless number of free all-you-can eat steak and crab buffets.
+If you are part of the lucky 21-and-up crowd staying in Boulder, it is only an hour drive to Black Hawk, a tiny little Las Vegas nestled in the mountains, home to 17 different casinos, some of which reminded me of the best Florida sports betting guide available back home, and a countless number of free all-you-can eat steak and crab buffets.

 Also consider taking a mini roadtrip to Glenwood Springs and staying a few days to discover the many activities that the small town offers: Hot springs, caves and a fun amusement park located at the top of the mountain.

 If all else fails, there is always happy hour at the Rio.
 After hitting up Buff Tans a few times and ordering a couple margaritas, you too can post pictures of yourself “partying in Cancun” on Facebook.
 Your friends will never know the difference.

 Contact CU Independent Staff Writer Kelsey Anne Lindsey at Kelsey.email@example.com.